zdask

 Journalists’ and Writers’ Unions Call on Congress to Consider Threats to Their Work in A.I.
 Legislation

 Journalists’ and Writers’ Unions Call on Congress to Consider Threats to Their Work in A.I.
-Legislation-November 2024
+Legislation-December 2024

 Major unions representing U.S. journalists, writers and other creative professionals are calling on Congress to make these workers needs a core priority in any upcoming A.I. legislation.